algorandfoundation/specs/dev/ledger.md

 - Local state may be read for any opted-in application present in the sender’s account data, or in the account data for any address listed in the transaction’s `Accounts` field.
-An attempt to read local state from any other tea account will cause program execution to fail.
+An attempt to read local state from any other account will cause program execution to fail.
 Further, in TEAL programs version 4 or later, Local state reads are restricted by application ID in the same way as Global state reads.